 - Integrated with other Data and Trading Services in Sierra Chart: Yes

 - Select Global Settings >> Data/Trade Service Settings on the menu.

-- In the Service list box, select SC Forex Data (FXCM).
+- In the Service list box, select SC Data - All Services or SC Forex Data (FXCM).

 - Press OK.

 - Select File >> Connect to Data Feed.

 - If there are messages added to the Message Log indicating a problem connecting to the Data server, or you cannot connect, then refer to Help Topic 1.2.

 - To open a Historical or an Intraday chart, select File >> Find Symbol on the menu.
 Select a symbol from the CFD or Forex lists.
 This service provides historical and real-time data only for the symbols in those lists.
 To open a chart, press the Open Intraday Chart or Open Historical Chart button to open the type of chart you want.

 - Continue with Step 3 on the Getting Started documentation page.

 For a list of symbols you can use with the Sierra Chart Real-Time and Historical Forex and CFD Data Service, select File >> Find Symbol in Sierra Chart.
 The symbols are in the Forex and CFD lists.
 Any other symbols listed are provided by other Sierra Chart data services.